- Chart

 Goal

-To track the DBIQ Diversified Agriculture Index Excess Return, reflecting the performance of a diversified basket of agricultural commodities.
+To track changes in the DBIQ Diversified Agriculture Index Excess Return, which reflects the performance of a diversified basket of agricultural commodities futures.

 Investment Approach and Strategy

-Composition The ETF primarily holds futures contracts on agricultural commodities, including corn, soybeans, wheat, sugar, coffee, and cocoa.
+Composition The ETF holds a diversified portfolio of futures contracts on agricultural commodities such as corn, soybeans, wheat, sugar, and coffee.

 Market Position